fredh2006/typing_test/README.md

-A typing test made with React
+A typing test made with React.js and JQuery, utilizing Bulma and FA (inspired by typings.gg)